Danziger Werft: History

 Following the outbreak of World War II and the German takeover of Danzig, the shipyard was taken over by Nazi authorities, initially informally, and officially on 30 August 1940.
 The new company, this time officially known as "Danziger Werft AG" concentrated its activities on the construction of the Type VII U-boats for the Kriegsmarine.

 After World War II the Danziger Werft, which was considerably damaged by bombing raids, was mostly dismantled by the Soviet Union.
 Eventually the shipyard was taken over by Polish government and merged with the nearby Schichau-Werke shipyard under the name of Stocznia Gdańska.
-Since 1990 named Stocznia Gdańsk Spółka Akcyjna or Gdańsk Shipyard it is still in existence today as the greatest Polish shipyard.
+Since 1990 named Stocznia Gdańsk Spółka Akcyjna or Gdańsk Shipyard it is still in existence today as the largest Polish shipyard.